zacronos/rets-client/README.md

 The large internal refactor plus even a small breaking change warrants a major version bump.

 Many of the metadata methods are capable of returning multiple sets of data, including (but not limited to) the getAll* methods.
-Versions 1.x and 2.x did not handle this properly; version 1.x returned the values from the last set encountered, and version 2.x returned the values from the first set encountered.
-Version 3.x always returns all values encountered, by returning an array of data sets rather than a single one.
+Versions 1.x and 2.x did not handle this properly; ~~version 1.x returns the values from the last set encountered~~, and version 2.x returns the values from the first set encountered.
+(This has been corrected in version 1.2.0)  Version 3.x always returns all values encountered, by returning an array of data sets rather than a single one.

 In addition to the methods available in 2.x, version 3.0 adds `client.search.stream.searchRets()`, which returns a text stream of the raw XML result, and `client.search.stream.query()`, which returns a stream of low-level objects